|Never miss another article | Subscribe here|

 Let’s find out!

-Júlio de Andrade, a rich banker from the upper bourgeoisie of Lisbon, left his mark both by the aesthetics of the small palaces, and by the implementation of a curious urban equipment that we’ve revealed to you in the post The Fountain-drinking Troughs of the Sociedade Protectora dos Animais.
+Júlio de Andrade, a rich banker from the upper bourgeoisie of Lisbon, left his mark both by the aesthetics of the small palaces, and by the implementation of a curious urban equipment that we’ve revealed to you in the article The Fountain-drinking Troughs of the Sociedade Protectora dos Animais.

 One of the Most Beautiful Streets of Lisbon